-- Must be formally accepted into EPP before registering for upper-level Education courses - 1.
-Submit the EPP application - 2.
+Must be formally accepted into EPP before registering for

+- 1. Submit the EPP application - 2.
 The EPP office verifies applicant qualifications - 3.
 Complete a satisfactory EPP admission interview - 4.
-Respond to the Acceptance or Conditional Admit Letter - 5.
+Respond to the Acceptance Letter - 5.
 Sign the Degree Plan and declare area of certification (requires that all university proficiencies have been met) - 6.
 Sign Code of Ethics and FERPA Forms - 7.
-Set up Educator accounts with TEA and ETS
+Set up Educator accounts with TEA and Pearson